The 22 Best Souvenirs from Budapest (Traditional Hungarian Gifts)

 - Paprika: spice powder

-Hungary is well known for many delicacies (food, drinks, chocolate), porcelain, ceramics and handicrafts.
+Hungary is well known for its delicacies (food, drinks, chocolate), porcelain, ceramics and handicrafts.

 Some of the most popular, traditional souvenirs from Budapest are salami, kolbász and paprika for food; pálinka, Unicum and wine for drinks; and Hungarian playing cards and Rubik’s Cube for gifts for kids.